 - LGBTQIA+ Issues

 - Oppositional Defiant Disorder (ODD)

 - Women's Issues

 Education & credentials

 I embrace a win-win approach and compromising as appropriate, with the ultimate goal of creating healthy and autonomous individuals.
 I feel honored when my clients allow me to take this journey with them.
-I work well with all age groups and diverse populations.
 One of my favorite clinical approaches is that of Cognitive Behavioral Therapy, or, making the connections between thoughts, feelings, and behaviors

 - Conflict resolution